jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "My friend here wrote me as much."

 "So I thought.
-Well, we've been puzzled who to put in his place; for he had only boys under him, not old enough <p class="pagenum">Begin page 179</p> for the head of a department, and the applications we've had&mdash;but, however, it's a matter for the board of managers, not the dinner-table.
+Well, we've been puzzled who to put in his place; for he had only boys under him, not old enough <hr><p class="pagenum">Page 179</p> for the head of a department, and the applications we've had&mdash;but, however, it's a matter for the board of managers, not the dinner-table.
 I'm a member of the board, though; and if you send in your application, I'll see that it's looked into."

 "I am very much obliged to you," said Ernest Clare quietly.
 Then, with a smile, and a glance of Irish mischief, he added, "And you won't expect me to hold my tongue about what you may consider a system of lies, while to me they are vital truths?"